 Swiss Re (SREN) PT Set at CHF 88 by UBS

-Swiss Re (VTX:SREN) has been given a CHF 88 target price by UBS in a report released on Wednesday.
-The firm currently has a “sell” rating on the stock.
-UBS’s target price would indicate a potential downside of 9.39% from the company’s previous close.
+UBS set a CHF 88 target price on Swiss Re (VTX:SREN) in a research note released on Thursday, March 15th, www.boersen-zeitung.de reports.
+The brokerage currently has a sell rating on the stock.

-SREN has been the subject of a number of other reports.
-JPMorgan Chase set a CHF 110 price target on shares of Swiss Re and gave the company a “buy” rating in a report on Tuesday, February 20th.
-Royal Bank of Canada set a CHF 100 price target on shares of Swiss Re and gave the company a “neutral” rating in a report on Tuesday, January 16th.
-Goldman Sachs set a CHF 95 price target on shares of Swiss Re and gave the company a “neutral” rating in a report on Monday, February 26th.
-Barclays set a CHF 97.70 price objective on shares of Swiss Re and gave the stock a “buy” rating in a report on Monday, December 11th.
-Finally, Deutsche Bank set a CHF 112 price objective on shares of Swiss Re and gave the stock a “buy” rating in a report on Thursday, January 4th.
-Three research analysts have rated the stock with a sell rating, nine have assigned a hold rating and ten have assigned a buy rating to the company.
-Swiss Re presently has an average rating of “Hold” and a consensus price target of CHF 98.25.
+Other equities research analysts also recently issued research reports about the company.
+Deutsche Bank restated a buy rating on shares of Swiss Re in a research note on Friday, February 9th.
+Goldman Sachs set a CHF 95 target price on Swiss Re and gave the stock a neutral rating in a research note on Thursday, December 7th.
+JPMorgan Chase set a CHF 110 target price on Swiss Re and gave the stock a buy rating in a research note on Thursday, February 8th.
+DZ Bank restated a buy rating on shares of Swiss Re in a research note on Tuesday, January 16th.
+Finally, Royal Bank of Canada reiterated a neutral rating on shares of Swiss Re in a research note on Friday, February 23rd.
+Three analysts have rated the stock with a sell rating, nine have issued a hold rating and ten have issued a buy rating to the stock.
+The stock presently has a consensus rating of Hold and an average price target of CHF 98.61.

-ILLEGAL ACTIVITY NOTICE: “Swiss Re (SREN) PT Set at CHF 88 by UBS” was originally reported by Macon Daily and is the property of of Macon Daily.
-If you are viewing this news story on another site, it was illegally copied and republished in violation of international copyright law.
-The legal version of this news story can be viewed at https://macondaily.com/2018/04/04/swiss-re-sren-pt-set-at-chf-88-by-ubs.html.
+TRADEMARK VIOLATION WARNING: “Swiss Re (SREN) PT Set at CHF 88 by UBS” was originally posted by Macon Daily and is the sole property of of Macon Daily.
+If you are accessing this report on another domain, it was illegally stolen and reposted in violation of US & international trademark & copyright law.
+The correct version of this report can be accessed at https://macondaily.com/2018/04/10/ubs-analysts-give-swiss-re-sren-a-chf-88-price-target-updated-updated-updated.html.

 About Swiss Re